Cape Breton Oilers

-The Cape Breton Oilers were a professional ice hockey team in the American Hockey League.
+The Cape Breton Oilers were a professional ice hockey team in the American Hockey League (AHL).
 The team was the top minor league affiliate of the Edmonton Oilers of the National Hockey League (NHL).
 The Oilers' organization relocated the team from Halifax, Nova Scotia, in 1988 and renamed it for Cape Breton Island.
 Home games were played at Centre 200 in Sydney, Nova Scotia, Canada.
-The Oilers' organization relocated the team to Ontario in 1996 to become the Hamilton Bulldogs.
+The team won the 1993 Calder Cup, the AHL championship.
+In 1996, the Oilers' organization relocated the team to Ontario to become the Hamilton Bulldogs.

 History

 For eight seasons (1988–1996) they were the primary farm team of the Edmonton Oilers which was reflected in their logo and uniform design.
 While the Oilers never finished the regular season atop either their division or the league, they did capture the Calder Cup during the 1992–93 playoffs.
 The Cape Breton Oilers played in the rink by the name of Centre 200, now the home of the Cape Breton Eagles.